August 20, 2006

 Hiding savory spice blend

-To eat with sweet white crabmeat
+To eat with sweet crabmeat

 While this brief spurt of creative inspiration might seem odd, devotion to this spice mix is very great in some parts of the country.
 My brother was even planning to pick up some of it to bring it back to London so that he’s not left empty-handed in case he or his wife gets a craving for a taste of home.

-Between Memorial Day and Labor Day, my mother’s rule for the “official” season, whenever a majority of the clan can get together, we children put in a bid for crabs.
-The best thing about this gathering is that it also serves as a catch-up feast and general open house where other relatives and friends drop by for a chat and a laugh, and of course for the crabs.
 This year, my parents decided not to go to the wharf in Southeast Washington, D.C., as the specimens found there have been quite small of late (and I bet some haven’t even been the legal size to be sold).
 They went to a local seafood place where they can also get them cooked to order.
 Although this takes the fun out of it for those who like to pick the crab that they will personally eat, judging which one is the feistiest of the lot, it also means that no one has to clean up the crab pot as well.

-For us, this event has always been a way to say “welcome to the family.”
+For us, this annual event has always been a way to say “welcome to the family.”
 One in-law who passed the test with more than flying colors early in the dating game is my sister-in-law.
 She is a champion crab-cleaner.
 She is a pro.
 She is a machine.
 Her endurance at the table (with so many people in our family, we have to rotate seats to accommodate everyone) is legendary.
-This year’s feast was also a bit special as it was my newest niece’s first one.
+This year’s feast was also a bit special as it was my newest niece’s very first one.
 Baby loved her first bite of crab.
-Next year, I think we may have to find another place at the dining room table.
+Next year, I think we might have to find another place at the dining room table.
 We may just have a new sheriff in town.

 Buon appetito!